 8 Places to Find Photography Inspiration If You’re in a Creative RutFebruary 19, 2019

 The rut… we’ve all been there.
-That inspiration wasteland where creative ideas can seem like a cruel mirage.
+That inspiration wasteland where creative ideas can seem like a cruel mirage and preventing you from finding the shot for your next photo contest entry.
 It happens to writers, painters, and photographers–just about anyone who creates art.
 Working through creative ruts takes persistence.

 8 Places to Find Photography Inspiration If You’re in a Creative Rut

-- Enter a Photo Contest or Photo Challenge
+- Enter an Inspirational Photo Contest or Photo Challenge

 Creativity has been defined as the making of something new from original or new ideas.
 All serious-minded photographers strive to be creative.
 But what nurtures and promotes creativity?
 Michael Vance, former Dean of Disney University said, “High-level creativity occurs when people feel free to have fun.”